mccsssk2/04.HumanSAN3D_FHN-2016/README.md

 The partial differential equation (diffusion) is solved using PetSc's TS solver.
 The visualization is performed using VTK/ParaView.

-PetSc can be found at: https://petsc.org/release/
+* PetSc can be found at: https://petsc.org/release/
-Sundials can be found at: https://computing.llnl.gov/projects/sundials
+* Sundials can be found at: https://computing.llnl.gov/projects/sundials
-ParaView can be found at: https://www.kitware.com/
+* ParaView can be found at: https://www.kitware.com/
+* MPICH.
+* GNU C.
+* Python (for non-interactive viz).

 # Install.